 The most affected routes in 2025 were London and Tirana, both of which experienced heavy passenger traffic and air traffic control restrictions.

 Continuing with the theme of budget airlines, EasyJet is yet another popular airline which experienced many flight delays and cancellations in 2025.
-With a 6.4% disruption rate, compared to 3.8% in 2024, easyJet was not as inefficient as Wizz Air or Ryanair, but still ranks high as one of the airlines with the most delays and cancellations this year.
+With a recorded 6.4% disruption rate of flights reported to SkyRefund, compared to 3.8% in 2024, easyJet performed better but still ranks high as one of the airlines with the most delays and cancellations this year.

 EasyJet is known for operating an extensive short-haul network of flights to major cities and holiday destinations, with a particularly strong presence in the UK.